0xalfi/Tips-N-Trick/display-wifi-connection/README.md

-# How to display list of Wi-Fi connections
+# How to display list of Wi-Fi connections in Windows

 ```
 1. open cmd